jds485/RHESSys_ParamSA-Cal-GIOpt/README.md

 ## Optimization
-Contains code for the optimization of green infrastructure using the Borg multi-objective evolutionary algorithm.
+Contains code for the multi-objective robust optimization of green infrastructure using the Borg multi-objective evolutionary algorithm.